memN0ps/redlotus-rs/README.md

 1. AFAIK there are a few ways to achieve the same objective as shown below:

-    - Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows OS loader), which transfers execution to the OS loader (`winload.efi`) or
+    - Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows Boot Manager), which transfers execution to the Windows OS loader (`winload.efi`) or

-    - `ImgArchStartBootApplication` to catch the moment when the Windows OS loader (`winload.efi`) is loaded in the memory but still has not been executed or
+    - Hook/Detour `ImgArchStartBootApplication` in `bootmgfw.efi` (Windows Boot Manager) to catch the moment when the Windows OS loader (`winload.efi`) is loaded in the memory but still has not been executed or

-    - Hook/Detour `ExitBootServices`, which is UEFI firmware service that signals the end of the boot process and transitions the system from the firmware environment to the operating system environment.
+    - Hook/Detour `ExitBootServices`, which is UEFI firmware service that signals the end of the boot process and transitions the system from the firmware environment to the operating system environment or

+    - Hook/Detour `OpenProtocol` from the `BootService` table to get into Windows OS loader (`winload.efi`)

         1.1.
 The following is required if UEFI Secure Boot is enabled: